ArnoldPretoriusUCT/Introduction-to-Robotics/README.md

 ### Live Scripts

-The Course Notes Live Scripts are presented as an interactive textbook with numbered sections.
+The Live Scripts course notes are presented as an interactive textbook with numbered sections.

 Live Scripts are divided into sections and contain interactive Live Script controls which include buttons, checkboxes, sliders, and dropdown menus.
 Feel free to interact with these controls as well as typing in your own code snippets.
 You can run each section within a Live Script individually.

 The Live Scripts are intended to be executed in sections.
-This can be achieved by pressing the Run Section button within the MATLAB interface, or CNTRL/CMD+ENTER.
+This can be achieved by pressing the Run Section button within the MATLAB interface, or using CNTRL/CMD+ENTER.

 ## Content